Pete-Fowler/todo-list/README.md

-Tasks

-task project property is changed by dropdown
+Implement different task views by project
+    tasks dropdown assign project only assigns first task

+Implement local storage

 Style dropdown or add indicator to show which project it is assigned to

 fix transition on load

-Implement different task views by project

-Implement local storage
+remove crazy focus outline for new project & task buttons